|

 Key Bible Verses for Hope

-Jeremiah 29:11
+Jeremiah 29:11 (KJV)

 Spoken to Israelites in exile — people whose situation looked hopeless.
 God's plans operate on a longer timeline than ours.

-Romans 15:13
+Romans 15:13 (KJV)

-"May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit."
+"Now the God of hope fill you with all joy and peace in believing, that ye may abound in hope, through the power of the Holy Ghost."

 Hope is not generated by willpower — it is a gift of the Spirit given to those who trust.

-Romans 8:24–25
+Romans 8:24–25 (KJV)

 Paul connects hope directly to salvation — and defines it as waiting with patience for what is not yet visible.

-Psalm 31:24
+Psalm 31:24 (KJV)

 Hope in God is not passive resignation — it is an active, strengthening force.

-Lamentations 3:22–23
+Lamentations 3:22–23 (KJV)

-"Because of the Lord's great love we are not consumed, for his compassions never fail.
-They are new every morning; great is your faithfulness."
+"It is of the LORD's mercies that we are not consumed, because his compassions fail not.
+They are new every morning: great is thy faithfulness."

 Written in the darkest period of Israel's history — yet here is one of Scripture's greatest declarations of hope.